• Home

 Military Compass

-military compassUnless you truly plan to travel aimlessly forever, you’re going to want to pack a compass.
+military compassUnless you truly plan to travel aimlessly forever, you’ll want to pack a compass.

-At the very least, you’ll be able to travel on a straight path to avoid just walking in large circles.
+At the very least, you can travel on a straight path to avoid just walking in large circles.

-Getting your bearings without a compass can be a real challenge, especially in a dense forest.
+Getting your bearings without a compass can be challenging, especially in a dense forest.

 Tools For Self Defense